School of Music Office Location

 How to Get a Locker

-The SOM Computer Lab is located on the third floor in Ed Landreth Hall.
+The SOM Computer Lab is located on the third floor in Jarvis Hall.
 The lab contains both Mac and PC computers equipped with ear training and music notation software.
 MIDI keyboards are part of each workstation as well.
 Hours of operation vary throughout the week and on weekends.
 Check the lab door for the most recent schedule.

 All music majors are assigned a faculty advisor based on their area of study.
 Learn more about advising on the School of Music advising page.